How to access the scheme

 When choosing an association, you might consider their:

-- annual fee for the scheme, and payment plan arrangements for financial hardship
+- annual access fee and payment plan arrangements for financial hardship

 - whether they offer other services and charge a fee for these